rhitabratakarar/CustomLinuxSetup/README.md

 2. Open the terminal and type `feh --bg-fill <path-to-image-file>` where path to image file is the location of the file.

 Change GTK theme and Icon theme:
-1. Checkout this [repo](https://github.com/TheGreatMcPain/gruvbox-material-gtk) for gtk theme and icons.
+1. Checkout this [repo](https://github.com/TheGreatMcPain/gruvbox-material-gtk) for Gruvbox gtk theme and icons.
 2. Install `lxappearance` and change to the respective themes.

 Make Terminal Transparent: